emrysr/devices/README.md

 ## Screenshots
 Screenshots of the web based [Energy Local Dashboard](https://dashboard.energylocal.org.uk) and this App running on Android
-> :information_source: You can control your device using your [Energy Local Dashboard](https://dashboard.energylocal.org.uk) account
+> :link: You can control your device using your [Energy Local Dashboard](https://dashboard.energylocal.org.uk) account

 <table>
     <tr>